CRISPR's Path to the Clinic

 Since the establishment of CRISPR as a ubiquitous new technology for genome editing, it has been touted as a transformational tool in medicine.
 Numerous biotech companies are leading the charge to turn the promise of CRISPR at the bench into a paradigm-shifting therapy at the bedside.
 Last year, researchers published results on the first successful CRISPR-based treatment for major genetic disorders – sickle-cell disease and beta-thalassemia – with many others poised to follow.

-The CRISPR Journal is pleased to announce a new special issue – “CRISPR's Path to the Clinic” – to be published in late 2021.
+The CRISPR Journal is pleased to announce a new special issue – “CRISPR's Path to the Clinic” – to be published in 2022.
 We invite researchers and clinicians to submit papers on original research on any aspect of CRISPR research that has implications for gene therapy and medical treatments.
 We will also consider relevant guest commentaries and review articles.

 Specific topics may include (but are not confined to):